 BrightLocal’s latest Local Consumer Review Survey found:

-• 86% of the consumers read local reviews for local businesses;
+- 86% of consumers read local reviews for local businesses.

-• Consumers read an average 10 online reviews before feeling able to trust a local business;
+- Consumers read an average of 10 online reviews before feeling able to trust a local business;

-Reviews are also an important factor in local search ranking.
+Reviews are also a crucial factor in local search rankings.
 A Moz Survey found that reviews account for 10% of local search ranking.

 Make sure you have your NAP (Name, Address, Phone Number) listed, verified, and matching across as many services as possible (E.g. Yelp, Tripadvisor, Leadingcourses.com etc.).